 Now that you have a good reason why to do it, here’s what I did to stop folding the kids’ laundry:

-1) Simplify their wardrobes.
+1. Simplify the wardrobes.

 I’m going to go out on a limb here and make a strong statement: most American kids have too many clothes.
 If one child’s wardrobe requires an entire dresser and closet space?
 Unless you’re storing their winter and summer wardrobes and together, they have too many clothes (and even then, I don’t think I could fill an entire 5-drawer dresser with both wardrobes for one child).